 Centenary of the First World War

 The Australian War Memorial will be commemorating the centenary of the First World War through a major redevelopment of its First World War galleries and a variety of new public programs and events.
-Currently, the Memorial’s First World War galleries are under construction and are not open to the public.
-For updates on the gallery changes please visit Our stories or the New First World War galleries.
+The Memorial's new First World War exhibition, Australia in the Great War opened in the redeveloped galleries on 1 December 2014.
+For information on the redevelopment process please visit Our stories or the New First World War galleries.

 - Roll of Honour soundscapes

 - Commemorative Crosses

 - A digital exhibiton called "A camera on Gallipoli"

 To learn more about the Memorial's centenary program, please visit the centenary projects 2014-2018 page.

 Please read our guide to borrowing items from our collection.